 Two security cameras will be set up in Clark Hall to record the activity in the pub.

-These cameras will be maintained by the Vice-President (Operations).
-The date and time stamp will be verified at least once every 2 weeks.
+These cameras will be maintained by the Vice-President (Finance & Administration).
+The date and time stamp will be verified at least once every 4 weeks.

-Camera footage will only be consulted in response to a suspected incident, and will only be viewed by the Vice-President (Operations), President, and General Manager.
+Camera footage will only be consulted in response to a suspected incident, and will only be viewed by the Vice-President (Finance & Operations), Vice-President (Operations) President, and General Manager.